lishangqiu/Orbitaly/PLAN.md

 exact regardless of jitter.
 RP1 PIO fits the same interface and remains the quality tier; it needs a hardware spike before anything depends on it.

+That segment boundary turned out to matter more than expected.
+The reference station does not wire the drivers to the Pi at all — it goes `Pi ──USB──▶ Arduino ──step/dir──▶ drivers` — and a segment is already a compact, self-contained wire message, so the `serial` backend slotted in at the same seam with the planner untouched.
+It is also strictly better on one point: a microcontroller counts its own ISR ticks, so an abort reports an **exact** executed count where lgpio can only say "somewhere in this segment".
+Design and
+protocol: `firmware/README.md`; the firmware itself is an exact pulse executor with no trajectory intelligence in it, which is the whole distinction from K3NG-style rotator controllers.

 ## 10. Roadmap beyond v1

 - RP1 PIO backend: hardware-exact pulse timing for silent high-microstep drives